 - Take a bridging course.

 - Study a vocational course in the same area.

 - Get an apprenticeship – you can always go to uni later on to consolidate your skills (plus you can earn some money while you learn).

 - Find a job and gain work experience, preferably in the same field, then apply as a mature-age student.

 Plus, heaps of universities offer their own special internal pathways.
-For example, Macquarie University offer fourteen different pathways for admission – that’s right, fourteen!
+For example, Macquarie University offer eleven different pathways for admission – that’s right, eleven!
 Here are just a few of them:

 - Didn’t quite get the ATAR you were hoping for?
-Try the Next Step Program.
+Try one of their foundation programs.

 - Disadvantaged by something beyond your control?
 The Educational Access Scheme (EAS) could be for you.

 - Identify as Aboriginal or Torres Strait Islander?
-Check out Walanga Muru.
+Check out ATSIEP.